StepaneBinon/ESC_toolkit/Docs/How to build and flash/cpp_compile_flags.md

 - **`-I<dir>`** — Add directory `<dir>` to the list of include paths.
 - **`-L<dir>`** — Add directory `<dir>` to the library search path.

+### 🏠 Architecture

+-mcpu=cortex-m4
+Select the instruction set and feature for a given architecture

+-mthumb
+Produce Thumb instructions

+-std=c++17
+Selected C++ standard

+-ffreestanding
+No OS, no assumption, ... perfect for embedded

+-nostdlib
+No lib, statup script and all

 ### ⚙️ Code Generation